About City Conversations

 Make it a habit to drop by the first and third Thursday of each month.
 SFU’s Vancouver campus is only 100 steps from Waterfront Station, the heart of the region’s transit network.
 We start promptly at 12:30 PM, and end promptly at 1:30 PM, so you can get on with the rest of your day.
 No fees or registration, and just one favour: please unwrap your sandwich before the conversation starts.

 City Conversations is a presentation of SFU Public Square.
-Sponsored by Bing Thom Architects and SFU Vancouver, with a special thanks to Wild Rice Restaurants.
+Sponsored by The City Program and SFU Vancouver.

 Venue and access: SFU Vancouver at Harbour Centre 515 West Hastings St., between Seymour and Richards or via Harbour Centre - rear entry on Cordova St. east of Waterfront Station.